IvanProdaiko94/UCU-scala-final-project/readme.md

 To deploy local environment and start testing - simply run `docker-compose up` from the root project folder.

+   On the first run, you will se topic not found errors in logs - thats because KAFKA_AUTO_CREATE_TOPICS_ENABLE is trned off - you should create topic with appropriate replication factor and number of partitions (see below), while not stopping running cluster.

 ### Staging

 TODO